Navegó a una página que no está disponible en español en este momento. Seleccione el enlace si desea ver otro contenido en español.

 To send a domestic wire, you will also need:

-- The routing (ABA/RTN) number for your recipient’s bank.
-If you don’t know your routing number, we can look it up for you on the Add Recipient screen.
+• The routing (ABA/RTN) number for your recipient’s bank.
+If you don't know it, we'll help you find it on the Recipient's bank info screen.

 To send an international wire, you will also need:

-- The SWIFT/BIC for your recipient’s bank.
+• The SWIFT/BIC for your recipient’s bank.
 A SWIFT code or Bank Identification Code (BIC) identifies the bank that will receive your wire transfer.
-If you don’t know this, contact your recipient’s bank.
+If you don’t know it, we'll help you find it on the Recipient's bank info screen.

 Certain countries require additional codes as follows: